enterpriselm/genaitor/README.md

   <img src="logo.png" alt="Genaitor Logo" width="300"/>
 </p>

-# Genaitor
+# GenAItor

 A platform for AI Agents and AI Agents products generation.

 ## Overview

-Genaitor is a cutting-edge platform designed to generate AI agents and related products that help automate complex tasks and processes.
+GenAItor is a cutting-edge platform designed to generate AI agents and related products that help automate complex tasks and processes.
 It leverages state-of-the-art machine learning libraries and tools to deliver flexible and scalable AI solutions.

 To install the required dependencies, follow these steps: